CIT28/files/w2/ps0p1.md

 Make sure you commit before moving on to the next problem.

-1. In 1.sql, write a SQL query to list the titles of all episodes in Cyberchase’s original season, Season 1.
+1. Write a SQL query to list the titles of all episodes in Cyberchase’s original season, Season 1.
-2. In 2.sql, list the season number of, and title of, the first episode of every season.
+2. List the season number of, and title of, the first episode of every season.
-3. In 3.sql, find the production code for the episode “Hackerized!”.
+3. Find the production code for the episode “Hackerized!”.
-4. In 4.sql, write a query to find the titles of episodes that do not yet have a listed topic.
+4. Write a query to find the titles of episodes that do not yet have a listed topic.
-5. In 5.sql, find the title of the holiday episode that aired on December 31st, 2004.
+5. Find the title of the holiday episode that aired on December 31st, 2004.
-6. In 6.sql, list the titles of episodes from season 6 (2008) that were released early, in 2007.
+6. List the titles of episodes from season 6 (2008) that were released early, in 2007.
-7. In 7.sql, write a SQL query to list the titles and topics of all episodes teaching fractions.
+7. Write a SQL query to list the titles and topics of all episodes teaching fractions.

 ## How to Test
-- Executing 1.sql results in a table with 1 column and 26 rows.
+- Executing 1. results in a table with 1 column and 26 rows.
-- Executing 2.sql results in a table with 2 columns and 14 rows.
+- Executing 2. results in a table with 2 columns and 14 rows.
-- Executing 3.sql results in a table with 1 column and 1 row.
+- Executing 3. results in a table with 1 column and 1 row.
-- Executing 4.sql results in a table with 1 column and 26 rows.
+- Executing 4. results in a table with 1 column and 26 rows.
-- Executing 5.sql results in a table with 1 column and 1 row.
+- Executing 5. results in a table with 1 column and 1 row.
-- Executing 6.sql results in a table with 1 column and 2 rows.
+- Executing 6. results in a table with 1 column and 2 rows.
-- Executing 7.sql results in a table with 2 columns and 6 rows.
+- Executing 7. results in a table with 2 columns and 6 rows.

 ## Grading
-- Submit your commit history URL your ps0 in your private repo for grading
+- Submit your commit history URL your cyberchase in your private repo for grading
 - This is how I will grade your work:
-1. Did you provide the correct URL for ps0 folder - 15 points.
+1. Did you provide the correct URL for cyberchaes folder = 5 points.
-2. Did you do all the commits required for this work - 25 points - There should be 7 commits, 7 sql files and 7 pow.txt files.
+2. Did you do all the commits required for this work = 650 points
+    -  There should be 8 commits, 1 for the setup and 7 that show the current query (uncommented), proof of work and autenciate work in README.md
-3. Did your SQL files create the correct output - 40 points
+3. Did your README.md file show authenicate work =  30 points
-4. Did you proof of work files show autheicate work - 20 ppoints
+4. Work submitted after the due date will be reduced by 25 points.
+If you completed all the requirements above, but submitted after the due date you will get 75 points (100 - 25) on this work.